 SONIC LOGO – PART 3

-Audio branding is a powerful tool for companies and products to reinforce brand or corporate identity.
+Audio branding is a powerful tool for companies and products to reinforce a brand or corporate identity.
 Successful companies like Twitter, Nike and McDonald’s are instantly recognisable through their blue bird, swoosh and golden arches icons.
 Like these icons, sonic logos are crafted to represent a brand, by taking a word or a concept and translating it into a sound.

 Audio branding can build a soundscape which represents the identity and values of a brand or company.
 Music and sound are emotive and transcend language but still convey meaning with great clarity, so when designed successfully, sonic logos create implicit associations with companies and products in our minds.
 Strategically using sound to differentiate a brand or product can enhance recall and improve sales while creating a subconscious preference.
 Used in conjunction with visual cues, it is possible to create multi-sensory brand communication and brand design.